 Additionally, Rural Priorities and Land Manager Options beneficiaries without a revision clause in their Rural Priorities and Land Manager Options contracts can use their options that are of a similar nature to an Ecological Focus Area and be paid in full.
 For further information on Greening requirements in relation to agri-environment options within these schemes, contact your local area office.

-Practical example of dealing with double funding
+Practical example of dealing with double funding linked to Greening

 A land manager with 100 hectares of arable cropped land who needs to meet the Ecological Focus Areas requirement on five per cent of their arable land (five hectares).